maiku1008/maiku1008.github.io/_posts/2018-04-16-pyenv-neovim.md

 ```
 :CheckHealth
 ```
-Once this is done, we are all set!
-Time to write some Python :)
+Once this is done, we are all set with a reachable pyenv environment in our shiny new neovim setup!